Eshan-Sharma/100-Days-of-ML-Challenge/README.md

 Thoughts: The computer is just like a baby very good at maths.
 It is dumb and smart at the same time.
 I will be focusing on Stock market prediction going forward as I have no interest in computer vision and always wanted to learn to predict the stock market.

+**Day 6: 28 June, 2020**
+Today's Progress:  I looked for what learning is, its types and why do we even need Machine learning in the first place.

+Thoughts: Data science is a pandora's box.
+It just contains too many things.